Quadrifolium/TFinMedia/en-GB/20140912 深圳TV周刊(Shenzhen TV Weekly).md

 # TFBOYS:
 # CUTE HEALING BOYS CAME, MUM FANS ATTRACTED

-A weibo on exam has been forwarded 600,000 times, the fans' comments can be rated as "the bank of knowledge".
+A Weibo post on exam has been reposted 600,000 times, the fans' comments can be rated as "the bank of knowledge".
 An MV has been played over 40 million times, broke the record kept by the mostly well-known dance music "Zui Xuan Minzu Feng"(最炫民族风, literally: "The Most Dazzling Folk Style").
 A sculpted ticket of the "Generation Show" episode they attended cost 10,000 yuan at most, while over 30 fans were swindled.
 Wherever they go, "mum fans" would welcome them at the airport, even before dawn.
 Professional photographic equipment and supporting materials are their standard configuration.